 Distance exams from University of Alaska campuses are always free.
 We charge $30 for exams for non-UA exams.

 The UAS Ketchikan campus requires that all new students who are degree seeking or planning to enroll in six credits or more take our placement assessments before enrolling in any UAS courses.
 The testing requirement will be waived for transfer students who provide transcripts for previous college work.
 Placement results will indicate the starting level for students and may require specific courses as prerequisites to college-level work.

 The battery of mathematics and English computer placement tests can take up to three hours to complete.
 They do not all have to be completed in one sitting; however, you must complete the essay portion in one sitting.
 Math and English assessment is conducted with a computer-based program called ACCUPLACER.
 A hand-written essay completes the English assessment.

-There is a CIOS computer placement test available that allows a student with advanced computer skills to waive CIOS 105 as a pre-requisite to taking higher level CIOS courses.
-Students must complete four computer activities in one hour and 45 minutes with a score of 80% or higher to waive CIOS 105.
+There is a CIS computer placement test available that allows a student with advanced computer skills to waive CIS 105 as a pre-requisite to taking higher level CIS courses.
+Students must complete four computer activities in one hour and 45 minutes with a score of 80% or higher to waive CIS 105.

 Retake policy: Students cannot retake the writing assessment for one year, and they may only retake the math assessment once within one year.
 Tests may not be used to skip courses in a sequence.